eddmann/our-wedding-website/README.md

 ### Flow

-Based on the above layering, the application follows the Command/Query and Event Sourcing flow as follows:
+Based on the above layers, we employ three distinct message buses (*Command*, *Aggregate Event* and *Domain Event*), modeling the Aggregates using Event Sourcing.
+The following diagram highlights how these three buses interact during a typical Command/Query lifecycle response.

 ![](documentation/cqrs-event-sourcing-flow-diagram.png)